docker/docs/language/rust/build-images.md

 ## Prerequisites

 * You have installed the latest version of [Docker Desktop](../../get-docker.md).
-* You have completed the walkthroughs in the Docker Desktop [learning center](../../desktop/get-started.md) to learn about Docker concepts.
+* You have completed the walkthroughs in the Docker Desktop [Learning Center](../../desktop/get-started.md) to learn about Docker concepts.
+* You have a [git client](https://git-scm.com/downloads).
+The examples in this section use a command-line based git client, but you can use any client.

 ## Overview